chriscoates/CV/readme.md

 #### Clear Communicator

-- Articulate ideas and complex concepts to members of the team including our distributed team working in Minsk and Hyderabad.
+- Articulate ideas and complex concepts to members of the team including team members working in Minsk and Hyderabad.
 I have carried these skills over into my coding life where feedback from my team and pair partners have noted my ability to present, explain and discuss ideas clearly.
 - Commitment to working in an Agile environment.
 Have scrum mastered two projects where I have lead stand-ups, sprint planning and run retros.

 ## <a name="Education">Education</a>